-In developing the site further, the design will undertake a landscape and visual assessment which will assess the significance of any anticipated visual impacts and identify mitigation measures and commitments that are to be incorporated into the design, construction and/or operational phase of the development.
-This will be submitted as part of the future planning applications.
+A landscape and visual assessment will be undertaken which will assess the significance of anticipated effects and identify any mitigation measures and commitments to be incorporated in the design, construction and/or operational phase of the proposed development.
+This will be submitted as part of the planning application.